Dog Breeding - Triggering Heat

 In the wild dog pack, one or two alpha bitches will cycle, while the rest do not.
-There may be 4 or more females, but their ovaries will stay in anestrous (quiet ovary) and out of heat.
+There may be 4 or more females, but their ovaries will stay in anestrus (quiet ovary) and out of heat.
 This is good – the best genetics will breed while the rest contribute to feeding.
-Skipping heats can send normal adult bitches into anestrous as well.
+Skipping heats can send normal adult bitches into anestrus, as well.

-It's hard on moms to rest them and intermittently breed them.
-Typically the first litter after the “rest or skip” is difficult for the bitch and there will also be fewer weaned puppies than average.
-If we do a good job feeding and whelping females, giving them everything to help her do her job, she can cycle again without issue at their normal 6-7 month interval.
-The goal is genetic improvement and that takes litters to get that genetically exceptional puppy.
+It's hard on moms if you rest them and intermittently breed them.
+Typically, the first litter after the “rest" or "skip” is difficult for the bitch, and there will also be fewer weaned puppies than average.
+If we do a good job feeding and whelping females, giving them everything to help them do their job, they can cycle again without issue at their normal 6-7 month interval.

 We also see this phenomenon in the kennel with the young female.
 We'll skip heats to get the dog physically and mentally ready to raise a litter, but some will stop cycling.
-Small breeds and especially poodles are notorious for doing this.
-This dog can be easily started again!
+Small breeds, especially poodles, are notorious for doing this.
+This dog can easily be started again!

-Put the females on a vitamin mineral supplement daily.
+Put the females on a daily vitamin mineral supplement.
 More vitamin and mineral issues have been diagnosed in the last few years – there are many reasons, but the important thing is that they are easy to correct.
-While triggering heat we want optimum levels in the female.
-I like Doc Roy’s® DAILY CARE
+While triggering heat, we want optimum levels in the female.

-as it is easy to use, it's made in the USA, and it's economical.
+is easy to use, made in the USA, and economical.

 is the hormone used to start cycling in gilts.
 It knocks the scar tissue off the ovary, allowing the ovary to start cycling.
 Dogs also respond well to this.
 Most will be in heat by the third week.

-Most will trigger to start cycling (70%) if they have the ability!
-The next step is to ultrasound the uterus, ovaries, and fallopian tubes, but most issues here will never get pregnant.
-Remove the female not cycling from our breeding females and replace her with one selected from a “Push Button Female”.
-One who breeds easily and loves to raise puppies.
+Most will trigger to start cycling (70%) if they have the ability.
+The next step is to ultrasound the uterus, ovaries, and fallopian tubes, but most of these issues will prevent the female from ever getting pregnant.
+Remove the female that is not cycling from the breeding females and replace her with one selected from a “push button female” – one who breeds easily and loves to raise puppies.
 Moms that are easier to handle and love being moms are much easier to manage effectively.

-Managing females is all about getting the sire's and dam’s genetics to the next generation.
+Managing females is all about getting the sire and dam’s genetics to the next generation.
 A consistent, predictable, fertile heat cycle is the basis of getting that done.